 Credendo Political Risk Rating: 7 — Highest risk

 Credendo Commercial Risk Rating: C — High risk

 Private investment has shrunk due to costly regulations and uncertainty.
 The trade regime has become more restrictive, reducing competition and eroding productivity.
 Ecuador’s underdeveloped and state-controlled financial sector limits access to credit and the overall investment climate is becoming increasingly risky.

-Economic Freedom (2015 Index of Economic Freedom): Cuba's economic freedom score is 29.6, making its economy one of the world's least free.
+Economic Freedom Cuba’s economic freedom score is 27.8, making its economy one of the world’s least free in the 2015 Index of Economic Freedom.
 Its overall score is 0.9 point higher than last year, with a slight deterioration in monetary freedom outweighed by improvements in three of the 10 economic freedoms, including trade freedom, and freedom and corruption.
 Cuba is ranked least free of 20 countries in the South and Central American/Caribbean region, and its overall score is significantly lower that the regional average.

 Market Access: Cuba’s average tariff rate is 8.1 percent.
 The country’s centrally planned economy is a barrier to the free flow of international trade and investment.
 The financial sector is tightly controlled by the state.
 Credit is not allocated on market terms, and capital markets remain underdeveloped.

 Regulatory System: Private entrepreneurship exists only on a very small scale.
 The inconsistent and non-transparent application of regulations impedes the creation of new businesses.
 The rigid, state-controlled labor market has helped create a large informal economy.
 The government tried to contain inflation directly by using price controls and regulating the limited areas of free-market activity and indirectly by controlling monetary growth.